Hawkeye (comics): Kate Bishop

 At the time when Clint Barton was temporarily deceased, Kate Bishop operated as Hawkeye as a member of the Young Avengers.

 Hailee Steinfeld portrays Kate Bishop in the projects set in the Marvel Cinematic Universe.

 Pretenders

 Bullseye

 When Norman Osborn formed the Dark Avengers, he had Bullseye become the Dark Avengers version of Hawkeye.

 Barney Barton

 When Norman Osborn formed a second version of the Dark Avengers, he recruited Barney Barton to be this team's version of Hawkeye.

 Other versions

 Golden Archer

 At one point, the Golden Archer used the codename of Hawkeye.

 Marvel 2099

 There have been two versions of Hawkeye in Marvel 2099:

 Max

-An alternate universe variant of Hawkeye from the Battleworld domain of 2099 appears in the "Secret Wars" storyline.
-This version is Max, an archer who was spliced with hawk DNA and gained the wings and talons of a hawk.

-An unidentified 2099 reality version of Hawkeye fought the Anti-Vigilante Act alongside his fellow vigilantes.
-Like the Battleworld version, he has the wings of a hawk.
+Several alternate universe versions of Hawkeye exist in Marvel 2099 and its derivative universes.
+In "Secret Wars" storyline, Hawkeye is Max, an archer who possesses the wings and talons of a hawk.
+An unidentified 2099 reality version of Hawkeye, who is also a hawk hybrid, opposed the Anti-Vigilante Act.
+A third version of the 2099 Hawkeye is entirely human, unlike his predecessors.

-An unidentified 2099 reality version of Hawkeye is briefly displaced on Earth, where he helped the displaced Spider-Man 2099 fight the Fist.
-Unlike the other two Hawkeyes of 2099, this version is a human.